 [ We offer an advanced version of this case as a multiplayer game.
 See “A Multiplayer Supply Chain Game – Overview” for more details.]

-In working with this case study you will get experience dealing with the central challenge of supply chain management — always meet customer demand (be responsive) while also keeping operating costs and inventory levels as low as possible (be efficient).
-This calls for finding the best balance between responsiveness and efficiency so as to keep your supply chain running, and reduce expenses as much as possible so the business can earn a profit.
+In working with this case study you will get experience dealing with one of the central challenges of supply chain management: Always meet customer demand (be responsive) while also keeping operating costs and inventory levels as low as possible (be efficient).
+You need to make sure there is always enough products at the stores to meet customer demand, and while you do this, you also need to reduce expenses as much as possible so the company can earn a profit.

-You will get an introduction to the five supply chain drivers as shown in this diagram (see more about these drivers in our blog article Five Supply Chain Drivers).
-Working with this case you will see how decisions you make about these five drivers affect your overall supply chain performance (its responsiveness and its efficiency).
+You will get an introduction to the five supply chain drivers as shown in this diagram (see more in our blog article Five Supply Chain Drivers).
+With this case you will see how decisions made about the five drivers affect your overall supply chain performance (its responsiveness and its efficiency).
 You cannot think only of efficiency, or only of responsiveness.
 You have to find a good balance between the two.
 And that balance keeps changing as situations change.

 In working with Cincinnati Seasonings you will become familiar with the basics of setting up a supply chain and managing its daily operations.
 You will create and modify the facilities, vehicles and routes as needed to respond to different challenges.
 Then you’ll run simulations that show how well your supply chain works.
 Based on what the simulations show, keep improving your design to get the best performance you can.
 In this process, you will gain an appreciation for some of the key issues involved in operating any supply chain.

-Go to the online library of case studies and import a copy of the Cincinnati Seasonings supply chain model into your account.
+Go to the online library and import a copy of the Cincinnati Seasonings supply chain model into your account.
 Then open the model in your edit screen (shown below).
-You see the seasonings factory and the company distribution center, and you also see the routes connecting these facilities and the three stores that sell the company’s product.
+You see the seasonings factory and the company distribution center, and you also see the routes connecting these facilities and the three stores that sell the company’s product. (click on screenshot for larger image)

 Zoom in on the map and look at the facilities and routes more closely.
 Switch from the map view to the satellite view (button in upper left corner of screen) to get an even better picture of what this supply chain looks like.
 See where individual facilities are located.